saptarshihalder/3dchat/README.md

  ## -------------------------------------------------------------------------------------------------------

  # Sign UP UMM?
  NO signup needed.
 Summit your nickname name only.
-(Submittinh Nickname is also optional, keep it empty and go-on)
+(Submitting Nickname is also optional, keep it empty and go-on)
  ## -------------------------------------------------------------------------------------------------------
  # ROOMS ?
 Only one room for now: MY LOBBY.
 Next Updates will come soon.